dbt-labs/docs.getdbt.com/website/docs/docs/cloud/use-visual-editor.md

 # Use the visual editor <Lifecycle status='beta'/>

 <p style={{ color: '#717d7d', fontSize: '1.1em' }}>
 Access and use the dbt Cloud visual editor to create or edit dbt models through a visual, drag-and-drop experience.
-Access the built-in AI for custom code generation in your development experience.
+Use the built-in AI for custom code generation in your development experience.
 </p>

 :::tip Beta feature